Ithanvelreq/gatech_seed_rl/Readme.md

 # Georgia Tech's SEED RL
 This repository contains a customized version of Google Brain's SEED-RL.
 The framework has been adapted to be able to run in the facility's infrastructure.
+Please check-out the presentation on the presentation folder to have a better insight about the reults and metrics of the project.

 Two agents are implemented: